MFG38/colette/docs/configuration.md

 ### enable_reminders (default: true)

-By default, Colette prints due date reminders for tasks with due dates either today or tomorrow.
+By default, Colette prints due date reminders for tasks with due dates either today or tomorrow (or within a custom threshold if `reminder_threshold` is set).
 Add this setting to your configuration file and set it to `false` to disable due date reminders.

 ### error_msg_color (default: RED)